ilocit/docker-compose-1/README.md

 # Setup HPI-Schul-Cloud

 The scripts (e.g. startup_develop.sh) set up an environment for developing with all necassery docker container.
-The cripts combines the neccassery compose files and can be triggerd with normal docker-compose commands.
+The scripts combine the neccassery compose files and can be triggerd with normal docker-compose commands.

 ## Examples